MicrosoftDocs/cpp-docs.it-it/docs/standard-library/complex-class.md

 ### <a name="parameters"></a>Parametri

-`right` Un numero complesso di cui estrarre il valore immaginario da estrarre.
+*a destra* un numero complesso di cui il valore immaginario da estrarre.

 ### <a name="return-value"></a>Valore restituito